Pinched Nerve MRI

 When you first enter the imaging room during an MRI, you will wear a hospital gown and lie flat on a table.
 The MRI technician will give you earplugs because the machine can be loud, though you should be able to hear the tech speaking to you through a microphone from the viewing room.
 A photographic head coil will be placed around your head for the exam.
 Then, the table will enter the MRI machine, which is cylindrical and contains an enormous magnet.

 - You should stay extremely still.
 Energy in the form of radio waves will be spread over your body so that the MRI scanner can identify the tissues of your body and create a 2-D or 3-D representation.
 This can take 30 to 90 minutes.
 It is important to keep in mind that people with pacemakers, metal implants and other internal medical devices should not undergo an MRI unless these devices are declared MRI safe.

 Pinched nerve treatment options

 The majority of people who experience signs of a pinched nerve will be able to manage their symptoms with conservative treatments like physical therapy, pain medication and rest.
 However, if weeks or months of these treatment methods do not help you to achieve lasting pain relief, contact Laser Spine Institute.
-Our medical experts can tell you more about minimally invasive procedures that may be able to help you find relief from neck and back pain.
+We can tell you more about minimally invasive procedures that may be able to help you find relief from neck and back pain.